SapitoSucio/froggo-guides/docs/script_commands.md

 \***setdragon** {**<color\>**{,**<char_id\>**}};\
 \***checkdragon**({**<char_id\>**});

-The 'setdragon' function toggles mounting a dragon for the invoking character.
+The `setdragon` function toggles mounting a dragon for the invoking character.

 It will return `1` if successful, `0` otherwise.